Ali Enayat

 Telegraphic Bio

-I am a Professor of Mathematics at American University .
-I have been at AU since eternity (more precisely, 1987), except for my periods of sabbatical leave: I spent Fall 1993 in Tehran, Iran, as a faculty member at Sharif University of Technology, and a researcher at IPM ; during Spring and Summer of 2007, I was in the Netherlands at Utrecht University ; and currently I am on a research leave in Northern Europe (see above).
+I started working as a faculty member in the Department of Mathematics and Statistics of American University in 1987, and have been here except for my periods of sabbatical/research leave: I spent Fall 1993 in Tehran, Iran, as a faculty member at Sharif University of Technology, and a researcher at IPM ; during Spring and Summer of 2007, I was in the Netherlands at Utrecht University ; I spent September and October 2009 in Sweden at the Mittag-Leffler Institute, and during November 2009 I was in the Netherlands for collaborative work with Professor Albert Visser at Utrecht University.

-I grew up in Tehran, Iran, where I attended Ario Elementary School, and graduated from Alborz High School in 1976.
+I grew up in Tehran, Iran during the ancien régime, where I attended Ario Elementary School, and graduated from Alborz High School in 1976, three years before the Iranian revolution.
 I received my B.S. degree from Iowa State University (1979), and my Ph.D. in Mathematics (1984) from the University of Wisconsin (Madison), under the direction of Ken Kunen.
 I was a faculty member at Western Illinois University during 1984-1985, and at San Jose State University (California) during 1985-1987.

 RESEARCH

-More recently, I have also started working on the metamathematics of finite set theory, with an eye towards calibrating the interpretability strength of various systems of finite set theory.
+More recently, I have also started working on calibrating the interpretability strength of various foundational systems (including finite set theory, and theories with built-in satisfaction classes).
 My joint paper with Albert Visser and James Schmerl (available below) is the first paper in a projected series of papers dealing with this topic.

 I serve as an associate editor of the Bulletin of the Iranian Mathematical Society, dealing with papers in the areas of mathematical logic and set theory.
 You can find the latest issue of the Bulletin of the Iranian Mathematical Society online at http://bims.ims.ir .